splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-troubleshooting.rst

 Solution
 ^^^^^^^^^

 Enable the metrics for your integration.
-Read more in our :ref:`developer portal <https://dev.splunk.com/observability/docs/integrations/aws_integration_overview/>`.
+Read more in our :new-page:`developer portal <https://dev.splunk.com/observability/docs/integrations/aws_integration_overview/>`.